f5devcentral/f5-agility-labs-sslviz/docs/class5/module2/module2.rst

-Module 2 - Working with pinned certificate sites
+Working with pinned certificate sites
 ================================================

-A few companies have chosen to enhance the protection of their SSL websites by adding a process called as **Pinning**.

-Pinning requires a client that is controlled by the same company as well.
-When a certificate is pinned, the native client will not accept a certificate issued by any other entity.
-By intercepting traffic, we are issuing a certificate on the fly that is issued by **f5labs.com** in this lab.
+Some organizations have chosen to enhance the protection of their applications by using a process called **Certificate Pinning**.
+This requires that the application developer configures their native client to trust one (or more) specific certificate(s).
+When a certificate is pinned, the client will not accept a certificate issued by any other entity.

-Since this certificate is not issued by the entity that is trusted by the native client, the client will not allow further function.
-A great example is Dropbox, with its Dropbox native client (not visiting the website through the browser).
+When SSL Orchestrator intercepts encrypted traffic, it issues a new certificate that is signed by a Certificate Authority which clients must trust (in this lab, the issuer is the **f5labs.com** CA).
+However, this will break applications that use Certificate Pinning since this forged certificate is not trusted by the client.
+One application that uses Certificate Pinning is **Dropbox**.
+The native (note: installed client, not web browser) Dropbox client will not connect to Dropbox servers if SSL/TLS interception is enabled.

-This lab is designed to demonstrate the impact of pinned certificates with SSLo Orchestrator intercepting the traffic and how-to workaround to make sure that these clients are enabled to work if required by company policy.
+This lab is designed to demonstrate the impact of Certificate Pinning when SSL Orchestrator intercepts the traffic.
+You will also learn how to apply a bypass to allow these client applications to function properly (when required by company policy).

 .. toctree::
    :maxdepth: 1